offalynne/Input/docs/10.0/Functions-(Plug-ins).md

 Input's plug-ins operate on a callback basis.
 Callbacks are simple methods that you provide that the library will call for you at the appropriate time during operation.
 Callbacks can be set up with `InputPlugInRegisterCallback()` and the documentation for this function below lists all the callback locations that you can hook into.

 You can execute your own code in the callback that you provided, such as setting up savedata links on Xbox when a gamepad is connected.
 The plug-in API also includes a handful of functions to directly alter the internal state of Input.
 For example, `InputPlugInVerbSet()` allows you to set a verb's raw value.
-You could use this function to force verbs to be certain values depending on the game state, such as blocking movement input when a pause menu is open.
+You could use this function to force verbs to be certain values depending on the game state, such as blocking movement verbs when a pause menu is open.

 The plug-in API has many uses for individual projects and games.
-However, the plug-in API (as the name might suggest) is also helpful for community contributors who want to make and share their own tools that utilize Input.
+However, the plug-in API is also helpful for community contributors who want to make and share their own tools that utilize Input.
 If you're made something you're really proud of, [please contact us](https://github.com/offalynne/Input/issues).
 We want to see what people are making!

 &nbsp;